Frequently Asked Questions

 Are there any specific requirements for adopting a horse?

 It is also agreed that the adopted horses will never be sent to an auction or slaughter facility.
-Even though there are no open facilities currently in the United States, horses are being shipped to Mexico and Canada for slaughter after being run through auctions.
+Even though there are currently no open facilities in the United States, horses are being shipped to Mexico and Canada for slaughter after being run through auctions.
 Please be aware that TROT horses will be closely monitored to assure they never meet this fate.

 How can I foster a horse?